jackie840129/STE-NVAN/README.md

 ```
 - run `create_DukeV_database.py` to create the database files (.txt and .npy files) into "DukeV_database" directory.
 ```
-python3 create_DukeV_database.py --data_dir /path/to/DukeV dataset/ \
+$ python3 create_DukeV_database.py --data_dir /path/to/DukeV dataset/ \
                                  --output_dir ./DukeV_database/
 ```
 ## Usage-Testing
+We rewrite the evaluation code in [here](https://github.com/liangzheng06/MARS-evaluation) with python.

+Furthermore, we follow the video-based evaluation metric in this [paper](https://zpascal.net/cvpr2018/Li_Diversity_Regularized_Spatiotemporal_CVPR_2018_paper.pdf).

+In detail, we will sample the first frame in each chunk of a tracklet.

+### Prerequisite
 For testing, we provide three trained models in this [**link**](https://drive.google.com/drive/folders/1yi4RJHhu8iMtewdnWYpLCLkIi0okjl35?usp=sharing).

-You should first create a directory with this command: `mkdir ckpt`, to put these three models under the directory.
+You should first create a directory with this command: `$ mkdir ckpt`, to put these three models under the directory.

 All three execution commands are in the script `run_evaluate.sh`.
 You can check and alter the arguments inside and run
 ```
-sh run_evaluate.sh
+$ sh run_evaluate.sh
 ```
 to obtain the rank-1 accuracy and the mAP score.